-In the event that the client requests that Registrant recommend a broker-dealer/custodian for execution and/or custodial services, Registrant generally recommends that investment advisory accounts be maintained at Charles Schwab and/or TD Ameritrade.
+In the event that the client requests that Registrant recommend a broker-dealer/custodian for execution and/or custodial services, Registrant generally recommends that investment advisory accounts be maintained at Charles Schwab.
 Prior to engaging Registrant to provide investment management services, the client will be required to enter into a formal Investment Advisory Agreement with Registrant setting forth the terms and conditions under which Registrant shall advise on the client's assets, and a separate custodial/clearing agreement with each designated broker-dealer/custodian.

-Factors that Registrant considers in recommending Charles Schwab and/or TD Ameritrade (or any other broker-dealer/custodian to clients) include historical relationship with Registrant, financial strength, reputation, technology, execution capabilities, pricing, research, and service.
+Factors that Registrant considers in recommending Charles Schwab (or any other brokerdealer/custodian to clients) include historical relationship with Registrant, financial strength, reputation, technology, execution capabilities, pricing, research, and service.
 Although the commissions and/or transaction fees paid by Registrant' clients shall comply with Registrant' duty to seek best execution, a client may pay a transaction fee that is higher than another qualified broker-dealer might charge to effect the same transaction where Registrant determines, in good faith, that the transaction fee is reasonable.
-In seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction represents the best qualitative execution, taking into consideration the full range of a brokerdealer's services, including the value of research provided, execution capability, commission rates, and responsiveness.
+In seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction represents the best qualitative execution, taking into consideration the full range of a broker-dealer's services, including the value of research provided, execution capability, commission rates, and responsiveness.
 Accordingly, although Registrant will seek competitive rates, it may not necessarily obtain the lowest possible commission rates for client account transactions.
-The brokerage commissions or transaction fees charged by the designated brokerdealer/custodian are exclusive of, and in addition to, Registrant's investment advisory fee.
-Non-Soft Dollar Research and Benefits: Registrant receives from Charles Schwab and/or TD Ameritrade (and potentially other broker-dealers, custodians, investment platforms, unaffiliated investment managers, vendors, or fund sponsors) free or discounted support services and products.
-Although not a material consideration when determining whether to recommend that a client utilize the services of a particular broker-dealer/custodian, Registrant can receive from Charles Schwab and/or TD Ameritrade (or another broker-dealer/custodian, investment manager, platform sponsor, mutual fund sponsor, or vendor) without cost (and/or at a discount) support services and/or products, certain of which assist Registrant to better monitor and service client accounts maintained at such institutions.
-Included within the support services that can be obtained by Registrant can be investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/or gratis attendance at conferences, meetings, and other educational and/or social events, marketing support-including client events, computer hardware and/or software and/or other products used by Registrant in furtherance of its investment advisory business operations.
+The brokerage commissions or transaction fees charged by the designated broker-dealer/custodian are exclusive of, and in addition to, Registrant's investment advisory fee.

+Non-Soft Dollar Research and Benefits: Registrant receives from Charles Schwab (and potentially other broker-dealers, custodians, investment platforms, unaffiliated investment managers, vendors, or fund sponsors) free or discounted support services and products.
+Although not a material consideration when determining whether to recommend that a client utilize the services of a particular broker-dealer/custodian, Registrant can receive from Charles Schwab (or another broker-dealer/custodian, investment manager, platform sponsor, mutual fund sponsor, or vendor) without cost (and/or at a discount) support services and/or products, certain of which assist Registrant to better monitor and service client accounts maintained at such institutions.
+Included within the support services that can be obtained by Registrant can be investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/or gratis attendance at conferences, meetings, and other educational and/or software and/or other products used by Registrant in furtherance of its investment advisory business operations.

-Registrant's clients do not pay more for investment transactions effected or assets maintained at Charles Schwab and/or TD Ameritrade or other broker-dealers and custodians because of these arrangements.
+Registrant's clients do not pay more for investment transactions effected or assets maintained at Charles Schwab or other broker-dealers and custodians because of these arrangements.
 There is no corresponding commitment made by the Registrant to any broker-dealer or custodian or any other entity to invest any specific amount or percentage of client assets in any specific mutual funds, securities or other investment products because of the above arrangements.